NDAK18001U Big Data Systems (BDS)

 - Type of assessment

-- Continuous assessmentThe exam consists of four elements:
+- Continuous assessmentThe exam consists of two parts:

-In the final grade the weight of the different parts is as follows: seminar presentation and review of research articles: 50%, group project and the oral exam: 50%.
+In the final grade, the weight of the different parts is as follows: oral exam 50%, group project with individual defense: 50%.

 - All aids allowed

 - Marking scale

 Resubmission of project assignments no later than two weeks before the re-exam date.
 Project assignments not redone are carried over with their original assessments.